mcpeixoto/Paper-Recommendation-System/ReadMe.md

 make download
 ```

-Note: This should also download a previosly generated checkpoint for the FaissIndex so you don't have to run the hole thing from scratch.
-TODO

-3. Run the following command to create the Faiss index:
+1. Run the following command to create the Faiss index:

 ```sh
 make create_index